 Pennsylvania has had a state lottery since 1972.
 Its proceeds have always gone to programs for elderly residents.
 Online lottery proceeds will continue to do so.

 The PA House of Representatives’ Gaming Oversight Committee currently oversees the Pennsylvania Lottery.
 This group will oversee online lottery sales as well.

 There are thousands of lottery retailers across the state offering a variety of different PA Lottery games.
 This includes Draw Games, Scratch Offs, Fast Play and Monitor Games.

 It is likely the PA Lottery will make tickets for its most popular draw games available online.
 Plus, lottery officials already announced they will be offering online lottery games similar to online slots or Video Lottery Terminal games.
 These games are also likely to include electronic versions of the state’s most popular scratch-off tickets.

 The Pennsylvania Lottery offers several different in-state and multi-state draw games.
-The state should start start online sales of draw games in May 2018.
-The games will likely include many of the same ones available at lottery retailers.
+The state should start start online sales of draw games in spring 2018.
+The games will eventually include many of the same ones available at lottery retailers.
 These include: